 Stage 3Assessment Centre

-If you’re invited to attend one of our assessment centres, you’ll take part in a number of exercises with other candidates where you can let your personality shine through
+If you’re invited to attend one of our assessment centres, you’ll take part in a number of exercises with other candidates designed to let your personality shine.

-The final stage in the process, we will act as quickly as possible to inform you of the outcome.
-If you’re successful we’ll send you an offer letter confirming the details.
-If unsuccessful we offer a follow up call to talk you through your application, and provide advice and feedback,
+We’ll make a decision as quickly as possible.
+If you’re successful, we’ll send you an offer letter confirming everything.
+If you’re unsuccessful, we offer a follow up call to provide feedback.